 I’ve been with the Council since October 2019.
 The culture here in Wigan promotes creativity in practice.
 While everyone shares the same vision, you have permission to think and do things differently.
 Our staff are listened to, and their views are valued.
 There is a real commitment to getting it right not just for our children and families, but for our dedicated and passionate workforce.

-Meet social workers from Wigan
+Meet the social workers in CIN/CP

 Meet Our Teams